Municipal Buildings, Stirling: History

 The first municipal building in the city was the Stirling Tolbooth in Broad Street which was completed in 1705.
 Burgh leaders then relocated to The Athenaeum in King Street in 1875.

 In the late 19th century, civic leaders decided to erect a more substantial municipal complex to address the growing needs of the city: the site they selected was occupied by a long narrow building, the old corn exchange.
 The old corn exchange had been the venue for the weekly grain markets in the 19th century but had also been used for public meetings and theatre performances.
 A statue of the former Prime Minister and local member of parliament, Sir Henry Campbell-Bannerman, designed by Paul Raphael Montford was unveiled to the southwest of the proposed complex by the then Prime Minister, H. H. Asquith, in November 1913.

 The foundation stone for the new complex was laid by King George V on 11 July 1914.
 It was designed by John Gaff Gillespie in the Scottish baronial style, built in ashlar stone at a cost of £21,000 and was officially opened in March 1918.
 The proposed design involved a symmetrical main frontage with thirteen bays facing onto Corn Exchange Road; there was intended to be a left section, a central section and a right section but the right section was never built.
 The central section of seven bays, which was slightly recessed, featured an arched doorway on the ground floor, a prominent oriel window on the first floor and a gable above.
 Statues of Robert the Bruce and William Wallace were installed on the left and right of the oriel window respectively, and a statue of Mary, Queen of Scots was installed at the apex of the gable.
-There were round headed windows in the other bays on the ground floor and mullioned windows in the on the first floor.
+There were round headed windows in the other bays on the ground floor and mullioned windows on the first floor.
 The left section of three bays involved round headed windows on the ground floor and recessed sash windows on the first and second floors flanked by giant Corinthian order columns supporting a cornice.
 On the south western elevation there was a five-stage tower with a sash window on the ground floor, a two-storey oriel window on the next two floors and a two-storey recess above; the top section of the tower featured Venetian windows on the sides and clock faces in the gables.